amishamuni/work-samples/README.md

 #### Assessment approach
 The file "My Design Approach" lists some aspects i go through in my mind when i am approached for an assessment or to contribute to a design, or simply when i read designs from other members to learn.
 It lists my rough approach, and a lot can vary based on my current functional and technical knowhow of the products & stacks i have worked on.

+#### Python Scripts
+A couple of recent python scripts created over weekends.
+These assist with side tasks i handle in my team, with a view to understanding an internal Event structure used in writing custom Drools rules, and also in generating a flat file from nested Event configuration files.